 May 10 to July 31:

 During the peak of bear activity from May to July, access to the nature trails is possible only by joining a tour group led by a licensed, Japanese speaking nature guide.
-Tours take about three hours and depart every ten minutes.
-They cost around 5000 yen per person, and a maximum of ten people per tour are allowed.
-Reservations can be made for 6000 yen on the day if space allows, however it is recommended to reserve in advance via the park's English website.
+Tours leave every 10 minutes, and it is recommended to make reservations via the park's English website in advance.
+Short and long tours are available: shorter tours last around 105 minutes and cost 4000 yen, while 3-hour tours cost 6000 yen or more, depending on the guide.

 From park opening to May 9 and from August 1 to park closure: